tejaspant/SDC_Udacity_Term2/Project10_Model_Predictive_Control/README.md

 ---
 The state vector includes the x and y coorid

-As a part of the parametric study conducted for the MPC algorithm, we look at the effect of changing the number of time steps N and time step size dt.
+As a part of the parametric study conducted for the MPC algorithm, I looked at the effect of changing the number of time steps N and time step size dt.

 ### Effect of Time Step Size (dt)